Philadelphia 76ers: Arrival of Andre Iguodala

 For the 2004–05 season, Philadelphia native Jim O'Brien was named head coach.
 Iverson was moved back to point guard and flourished, having arguably his finest season.
 He also impressed many with his willingness to get other players involved in the offense.
 During this season, Philadelphia acquired Chris Webber in a trade with the Sacramento Kings, with the hopes that the team had at long last found a consistent second scoring option to complement Iverson.
 Andre Iguodala, Philadelphia's first-round pick in the 2004 NBA draft, was named to the All-Rookie First Team, and the 76ers returned to the postseason with a 43–39 record.
 In the first round, they were defeated in five games by the defending NBA Champion Pistons, coached by Larry Brown.

 Though in the 2004–05 season the 76ers exceeded many on-court expectations, there was a great deal of behind-the-scenes tension between O'Brien, his players, and the front office.
 Shortly after the season ended, O'Brien was fired and replaced by the popular Maurice Cheeks, who played for the team from 1978 to 1989, and was the starting point guard for the 1983 NBA Champions.
 The coaching change did not help the team's fortunes for the 2005–06 season.
 A 2–10 stretch in March doomed them to missing the playoffs for the second time in three years with a 38–44 record.

-With the opening of the 2006–07 season, the 76ers started out hot, going 3–0 for the first time since making it to the Finals five years previously.
+With the opening of the 2006–07 season, the 76ers started out hot, going 3–0 for the first time since making it to the NBA Finals five years previously.
 They stumbled through the first half of the season and did not recover, finishing 35–47, good for third in the Atlantic Division, and ninth in the Eastern Conference (tied with Indiana).

 On December 5, 2006, disappointed with the direction the team was headed, Allen Iverson gave the 76ers management an ultimatum: find players who will help support me or trade me.
 This was confirmed via an in-game interview with team owner, Ed Snider.